tybanash/Java_Practice/Product/readme.md

-This exercise is from Cay Horstmann, Big Java Early Objects Page 123 6th edition
+This exercise is from Cay Horstmann, Big Java Early Objects, 6th edition, page 123

 Implement a class Product.
 A product has a name and a price, for example new Product("Toaster", 29.95).
 Supply methods getName, getPrice, and reducePrice.
 Supply